LSSTDESC/WeakLensingDeblending/docs/output.rst

-db_id    int64   Unique identifier for this source in the LSST DM catalog database grp_id   int16   Indentifier for the group that this source belongs to grp_size int16   Number of sources in this group (equal to 1 for isolated sources) visible  bool8   Is this source's centroid within the simulated image bounds? dx       float32 Source centroid in x relative to image center in arcseconds. dy       float32 Source centroid in y relative to image center in arcseconds.
+db_id    int64   Unique identifier for this source in the LSST DM catalog database grp_id   int16   Indentifier for the group that this source belongs to grp_size int16   Number of sources in this group (equal to 1 for isolated sources) grp_rank int16   Rank position of this source in its group based on decreasing snr_grp. visible  bool8   Is this source's centroid within the simulated image bounds? dx       float32 Source centroid in x relative to image center in arcseconds. dy       float32 Source centroid in y relative to image center in arcseconds.